myminseok/YCSB-geode-custom/README.md

 ## WARNING
-there is a bug in YCSB geode module when running against Gemfire for TAS. in that if "threadcount" in workload config is more than 2, it fails to create more than 1 connection to gemfire server. for successful execution, set "threadconfig=1" as following.
+there is a bug in YCSB geode module when running against Gemfire for TAS. in that if "threadcount" in workload config is more than 2, it fails to create more than 1 connection to gemfire server. for successful execution, set "threadcount=1" as following:

+workload config
 ```
 recordcount=1000
 threadcount=1